Featuring the best attractions in the North East Lake District that are accessible by public transport

 * Glenridding – Popular village and lake access at the southern end of Ullswater lake

 * Kirkstone Pass – Highest mountain road pass in the Lakes linking Ullswater & Windermere

 * Pooley Bridge – Popular village and lake access at the northern end of Ullswater lake

 * Threlkeld Mining Museum – Interesting museum dedicated to local quarrying and mining

 Select icon on left side of top map bar for map key

 Aira Force is probably the most famous waterfall in the Lake District and at 65ft high, one of the tallest.
 From the car park there are various trails leading up through attractive woodland to the waterfall viewing areas and beyond.
 The views from the bridges at the top and bottom of the main waterfall are impressive, especially after heavy rain.
 The main waterfall walk is about 1 mile return with some steep and uneven sections.
 It is also well known for red squirrels and you might see one in the woods if you are lucky.

 Back across the road, you can walk down to the nearby lakeshore and shingle beach with fabulous views up the lake.
 Ullswater is the second biggest lake in the Lake District and one of the most scenic, especially towards the southern end where it is surrounded by high mountains.
 The lake drains into the River Eamont at the northern end which eventually joins the River Eden heading towards Carlisle.
-The adjacent pier is served by Ullswater Steamers and you can take a boat to Glenridding at the southern end of the lake from here.
+The adjacent pier is served by Ullswater Steamers in season and you can take a boat to Glenridding at the southern end of the lake from here.